Kelowna CMA Workforce Insights

 Jobs Added or Lost by Month

-Employment levels decreased by 4,300 jobs in the most recent month and decreased by 7,400 jobs compared to the same month last year.
+Employment levels increased by 5,800 jobs from the previous month and decreased by 6,800 jobs compared to the same month last year.

-In the most recent month, there was a net decreased by 4,300 jobs.
-Over the last year, the labor market has seen a net decreased by 7,400 jobs in total.
+In the most recent month, employment increased by 5,800 jobs .
+Over the last year, the labor market has decreased by 6,800 jobs .

 Loading...